Strand PHIL.I Definitions of Philanthropy

 Benchmark HS.1 Define the term foundation and describe the types of foundations.

 Benchmark HS.3 Identify and describe civil society sector organizations whose purpose is associated with issues relating to "human characteristics of place" nationally and internationally.

-Learners will analyze literary characters in five European folktales, focusing particularly on strong female characters.
-They will analyze what small acts of kindness contribute to both the giver and receiver and determine a path of personal giving through random acts of kindness.
+Learners analyze characters in five European folktales, particularly female characters.
+They analyze what small acts of kindness contribute to both the giver and receiver.

 The learner will: